 Some students without an IEP may still require an allowable accommodation for the state test.
 Documentation of the allowable accommodation used by the student for the state test must be kept in the student record file (e.g., Tools 5 and 7).
 This allows instructional team monitoring of the effectiveness of the accommodation and provides necessary documentation for state monitoring purposes.
-It is important to note that test features, as explained in this document, are available to all students.
 Independent learning and assessment is the goal for all students.
 It should not be assumed that struggling readers need accommodations.